brianach/plassy/README.md

     <details><summary>History-1951</summary><img src="doc/perform/history-1951.png"></details>
     <details><summary>History-1960</summary><img src="doc/perform/history-1960-1.png"></details>

       This page has a large amount of images to support the information on the page.
-Performance was improved here by reducing the size of the images and setting explit width and size on all image elements.
+Performance was greatly improved here by reducing the size of the images and setting explit width and size on all image elements.
 See before image above and result below.
     <details><summary>History-1960 performance after tweak</summary><img src="doc/perform/history-1960-2.png"></details>

   <details><summary>Feedback</summary><img src="doc/perform/feedback.png"></details>